<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 A Compliance Program

-A compliance program plays three roles.
+Compliance management systems play three roles.
 It prevents problems with policies, procedures and training.
 It uncovers potential issues with monitoring, testing and independent audits.
 It also corrects issues with complaints, errors and violations of rules and laws.

 A compliance program should include: